- Home

 - 7

 Taste the stew and adjust seasoning with additional salt and pepper if needed.
-Ladle the stew into warm shallow bowls, ensuring each serving has a good mix of prawns, vegetables, and potatoes.
+Ladle the stew into warm shallow bowls, ensuring each serving has exactly 125g of potatoes along with a good mix of prawns and vegetables.
 Generously scatter the fresh gremolata over the top of each portion and serve immediately with toasted sourdough bread on the side for dipping into the flavorful broth.
+For best blood sugar management, eat the vegetables and prawns first, then enjoy the potatoes and bread last.

 📊 Nutrition Per Serving